Ojay97-hub/The-Winchester/README.md

 ![gallery page](assets/readmeimages/gallery.jpeg)

 - The gallery contains 8 images all based off the thematic food and drink items in the menu section.
 Unsplash really had some great quality photos to use.
-They were eventually resized so that they look more identical, rather than having a few images that looked more potrait rather than landscape; which resulted in a better flowing gallery and in turn is beneficial for the user.
+They were eventually resized so that they look more identical, rather than having a few images that looked more potrait rather than landscape; which resulted in a better flowing gallery and in turn gives off a smoother feel for the user.
+Having them be more symmetrical/uniform is easier on the eye.

 ### CONTACT